mugli/go-kill-mysql-query/README.md

 |_|_| |_|_|
 ```

-`kill-mysql-query` interactively shows long running queries in MySQL database and provide option kill them one by one.
+`kill-mysql-query` interactively shows long running queries in MySQL database and provide option to kill them one by one.

 👉 Great for firefighting situations 🔥🚨🚒